Regular Languages in the Sliding Window Model: Introduction

 \subsubsection{Other models of randomness}

 In \cref{sec-results} we did not specify the underlying model of randomized sliding window algorithms (that is used in \cref{thm:r-char}) in a precise way.
 Let us be a bit more specific: we require that a randomized sliding window algorithm for a language $L$ running on an input stream $s$ outputs at every time instant a correct answer on the question whether the current window belongs to $L$ or not with high probability (say at least $2/3$).
 This is not the only model of randomized sliding window algorithms that can be found in the literature.
 A stronger model requires that with high probability the randomized sliding window algorithm outputs at every time instant a correct answer.
 So the difference is between ``$\forall$ time instants: $\Pr[\text{answer correct}] \geq 2/3$'' and ``$\Pr[\text{$\forall$ time instants: answer correct}] \geq 2/3$''.
 A randomized sliding window algorithm that fulfills the latter (stronger) correctness criterion is called strictly correct in \cite{GanardiHLTOCS21}.
 This model is for instance implicitly used in \cite{Ben-BasatEFK16,DatarGIM02}.
 In \cite{GanardiHLTOCS21} it is shown that every strictly correct randomized sliding window algorithm can be derandomized without increasing the space complexity.
 This result is shown in a very general context for arbitrary approximation problems.
+The proof in \cite{GanardiHLTOCS21} needs input streams of length doubly exponential in the window size for the derandomization.
+In contrast, if one restricts to input streams of length polynomial in the window size then strictly correct randomized sliding window algorithms can be more space efficient than ordinary randomized sliding window algorithms (as defined in this paper) \cite{GanardiHLTOCS21}.
+The intermediate case of exponentially long input streams is open.

+Finally, we emphasize that our randomized sliding window algorithms are not necessarily \emph{adversarially robust}, i.e., an adversary may fool the algorithm by observing the internal memory state and picking the input symbols adaptively.